DIORIT: 1967 incident

 In 1967 the reactor produced a partially melted fuel rod, which contaminated the reactor hall.
 Considerably raised levels of radioactivity were also measured in the River Aare.
 Subsequently, the complete primary heavy water cooling system had to be decontaminated by chemical milling.

 Conversion to Diorit II

-Following the Incident of 1967, the decision was made to swap out the reactor vessel.
+Following the 1967 incident, the decision was made to swap out the reactor vessel.
 The conversion also served to transition from natural uranium fuel to enriched uranium oxide.
 Some workers were exposed to raised radiation levels during construction.
-Single doses were up to 1020 mrem, while the highest accumulated dose was 2600 mrem (26 mSv).
+Single doses were up to 1020 mrem, while the highest accumulated dose was 2600 mrem (26 mSv), which is below the legal limit permissible for radiation exposed workers at the time (50 mSv per year).

 Decommissioning

 Operation of Diorit ceased in 1977.
-First plans for dismantling were made in the early 80s, while the actual decision was made in 1994.
+First plans for dismantling were made in the early 1980s, while the actual decision was made in 1994.
 During decommissioning of the reactor the following amounts of radioactive waste accrued: 250 t steel, 120 t concrete, 5.4 t aluminium and alloys, as well as 45 t graphite.

 The burnt out fuel rods were stored in a CASTOR 1c Diorit dry cask storage container until they were transported to the central interim storage site (ZZL) of Zwilag.